 – Modular design that allows the adaptation of autonomy and load capacity of the system to the task to be developed.

 – Adhesion between the leg of the robot and the surface by per leg vacuum generation and monitoring.
 It has been decided to use suction cups and legs using a turbine to generate the required negative pressure.

 – Distributed control using a biomimetic approach of the reflex movements in the control of the legs.

-The project includes several phases, among which are the design, development and construction of three robots, and tests in real environments, such as tunnel inspection tasks and inspection of cooling towers of nuclear power plants.
+The project, which is still in progress, includes several phases, among which are the design, development and construction of three robots, and tests in real environments, such as tunnel inspection tasks and inspection of cooling towers of nuclear power plants.